Lousios Gorge Hike: A Spectacular Scenic Monastery Trail

 This ancient monastery, also known as Filosofou, offers a breathtaking vantage point over the gorge.

-The climb up the steep stone steps to the ruins was a journey into the past, revealing a world of tiny doorways and compact rooms etched into the cliff face, reminiscent of a time when monks sought solitude and spiritual connection in these secluded spaces.
+Climbing the steep stone steps to the ruins was like a journey into the past.
+The cliff face revealed a world of tiny doorways and compact rooms etched with a time when monks sought solitude and spiritual connection in these secluded spaces.

 mountain ranges with stone buildings on the side

-View across the Lousios Gorge — the Prodromou Monastery can just be seen on the far right cliff face.
+View across the Lousios Gorge: The Prodromou Monastery is on the face of the far right cliff.

-The monks’ spaces were so small — like a modern-day version of tiny homes.
-It’s difficult to imagine what their life would be like living on the side of the mountain.
+The monks’ spaces were so small—like modern-day versions of tiny homes—that it’s difficult to imagine what their lives would have been like living on the side of the mountain.

 stone steps up the side of a mountain